-And then one way or another, conception happens!
+Whether you have conceived naturally or with IVF, you are now pregnant!
 During the transition period of pregnancy, there is much to celebrate.
 But what if it is not plain sailing?

 Feeling anxious or low during pregnancy can be confusing and debilitating.
-Therapy can help you explore your thoughts and feelings and help you to enjoy the adjustment period towards becoming a parent.
+Pregnancy support through therapy can help you explore your thoughts and feelings and help you to enjoy the adjustment period towards becoming a parent.
+We also appreciate that life gets busy especially when you are preparing for a new baby, so our online antenatal courses are designed to be completed anytime, anywhere and at your own pace.

 And then all too soon, you are preparing to meet your baby for the first time.
 This can be exciting but also overwhelming for some men and women.